Best Gardening Rake

 A rake is a glorified outside broom.

-It is used to scrape dirt, soil, leaves, and other items in your garden together and flatten soil for planting.
+It is used to collect dirt, soil, leaves, and other debris from your garden and to flatten the soil for planting.

-A rake is a tool that has been used for so many years by many gardeners and farmers alike,
+A rake has been used for many years by gardeners and farmers alike.

-However, in this article, we will concentrate mainly on the simple and elegant gardening rake types for general gardening purposes;
+However, in this article, we will focus mainly on simple, elegant gardening rakes for general gardening.

 Types of Garden Rakes

 • Lawn or Leaf Rake – The Lawn or Leaf rake is designed for raking up leaves from your lawn or gathering them into smaller piles for disposal.
-The Lawn or Leaf rake has tines that are long and fan out from the with a cross piece of material to hold them into place.
+The Lawn or Leaf rake has long tines that fan out from the handle, with a crosspiece of material to hold them in place.
 The edges of the tines are bent over slightly at around 90 degrees, and the tines are quite flexible with a large span for gathering many leaves with one sweep.
 The design is specifically so that the rake can pick up leaves and lawn debris without damaging or penetrating the grass.

 • Shrub Rake – The Shrub rake is similar to the Leaf rake.
-It has a very narrow shape and easily fits into smaller spaces, for example, under shrubs, hence the shrub rake; it is also used to pick up leaves and garden debris.
+It has a very narrow shape and easily fits into smaller spaces, such as under shrubs, hence the name “shrub rake”.
+It is also used to pick up leaves and garden debris.

 • Thatch Rake – The Thatch Rake is similar to a bow rake but has blades on either side.
-You use his rake for breaking up and removing thicker thatch in lawns.
-It scratches the surfaces of the soil and scarifies your lawn, removing moss and thatch.
+You use his rake to break up and remove thicker thatch in lawns.
+It scratches the soil surface and scarifies your lawn, removing moss and thatch.
 This rake has sharp tines that can cut through tough roots and shoots.
 However, it will still pick up debris easily.

 • Landscape Rake – The landscape rake is designed to level various ground covering materials in fairly large areas.
-This rake has a fairly large head wide head to cover larger areas and smooth over the surface.
+This rake has a fairly large head that covers larger areas and smooths the surface.

 Features of a Good Gardening Rake

-When choosing any gardening rake, there are a few things that will need proper consideration beforehand;
+When choosing a gardening rake, there are a few things to consider beforehand.

 ORIENTOOLS

 • Head Width – The Head width will largely depend on the rake type and its specific purpose.
-For gathering leaves or covering a large area, you need a much wider head width, whereas smaller areas require a more narrow head width.
+For gathering leaves or covering a large area, you need a much wider head width, whereas smaller areas require a narrower head width.

-• Weight – The rake needs to be sturdy and heavy enough to perform the explicit duties intended for, nevertheless not so heavy that you cannot easily handle and hold the rake.
-Wood and steel rakes are among the heavier and more durable designs, whereas plastic and aluminum rakes are much more lightweight but less durable.
+• Weight – The rake needs to be sturdy and heavy enough to perform the explicit duties intended for it, nevertheless not so heavy that you cannot easily handle and hold the rake.
+Wood and steel rakes are among the heavier and more durable designs, whereas plastic and aluminum rakes are much lighter but less durable.

 • Materials and Durability – Rakes can consist of steel, aluminum, fiberglass, or plastic and may have a wood, steel, or plastic handle.
-Steel for the tines is the toughest, and wooden handles the best option.
+Steel tines are the toughest, and wooden handles are the best option.
 However, fiberglass is also quite a good choice.

-• Comfort – You can look for a rake with a softer grip on the handle if you find it uncomfortable to use or causes blisters; you do get models with a more ergonomically design and handle grips.
+• Comfort – You can look for a rake with a softer handle grip if you find it uncomfortable to use or if it causes blisters; you can also get models with a more ergonomically designed handle and grip.

 Reviews: The Best Gardening Rakes